ompatel3/Uni/README.md

-# COIS3320
-This contains all the files for the funds of operating system course!
+This contains all the files for the courses!